Barefoot: Australia

 It is common for Australians, particularly young people, to be barefoot in public places, especially during summer.

 Barefoot walking, known as "earthing", has been used by the Australian cricket team to "capture positive energy coming out of the earth."

 Czech Republic

-Tourist barefoot hikes are regularly organized.
+Tourist barefoot hikes are regularly organized every year.
 These events are organized by associations such as Bosá turistika.

 Ecuador

 Some Amerindian tribes such as the Huaorani live barefoot.

 France

 There is no law in France on the wearing of footwear for driving.
 Nevertheless, there are cases of cities that have made municipal by-laws prohibiting access to certain places while being barefoot for hygiene reasons.

 During the opening ceremony of the 2024 Summer Paralympics, barefoot runner Alexis Guinet carried the torch to Laon.

 Germany

 Until the 1980s, it was common, especially in elementary schools, to allow students who had forgotten their sportswear or at least their sneakers to participate in physical education classes barefoot.

 It is not expressly forbidden to drive barefoot, the German Highway Code simply states that the driver “is responsible for ensuring that his sight and hearing are not impaired by the crew, animals, load, equipment or the condition of the vehicle."